04/04/2019 by John Tamming 0 Comments

 Medical Malpractice – When Is It Time to Get a Lawyer?

-If you or a family member has been injured after a medical procedure, you may wish to speak to a lawyer to obtain a consultation.
+If you or a family member has been injured after a medical procedure gone bad, you may wish to speak to our firm.

 What Are Damages?